-This document describes the strategic actions to be taken by the EU-HYBNET project in order to ensure network expansion during the project and sustainability of the network after the end of the project.
+This document describes the strategic actions to be taken by the EU-HYBNET project in order to ensure, on the one hand, network expansion during the project and on the other, sustainability of the network after the end of the project.
 The goal is to provide a clear plan of what should be done to secure the long-lasting impacts of the network.
 The deliverable corresponds to EU-HYBNET project Task (T) 1.3 "EU-HYBNET Community Extension".

-The EU-HYBNET sustainability plan is based on the network and stakeholder engagement approach, developed in Deliverable (D) 5.1 "Dissemination, Communication and Exploitation Plan" (esp. in Sections 3. and 6.) and takes into account the EU-HYBNET network eligibility criteria for new members described in D1.7.
-"Definition of the eligibility criteria for new actors".
-The EU-HYBNET sustainability plan serves as the basis for D1.24 "EU-HYBNET Network Sustainability Initial Report" and D1.25 "EU-HYBNET Network Sustainability Final Report", which will be submitted during M30 and M60.
-The network sustainability reports will describe how the project has been able to deliver network sustainability and what could be improved.
+The EU-HYBNET sustainability initial report is based on the D1.8 EU-HYBNET Network Sustainability Plan and it serves as the basis for D1.25 "EU-HYBNET Network Sustainability Final Report", which will be submitted during M60.
+The network sustainability reports describe how the project has been able to deliver network sustainability and what could be improved.